-- Malawi declared a State of National Disaster from 23rd March 2020. - Opening of airports for international flights effective 1st September 2020.
-All arrivals will be required to produce COVID-19 negative test results based on tests conducted within 10 days prior to arrival. - The Malawi Government has effective on 14th August eased COVID-19 rules on public gatherings by allowing up to 100 people to gather, unlike only 10 people as earlier announced on 9th August 2020. - Phased opening of schools starting with examination classes on 7th September 2020 but with strict adherence to health guidelines.
+Malawi declared a State of National Disaster from 23rd March 2020.

+- The Malawi Government has effective on 14th August eased COVID-19 rules on public gatherings by allowing up to 100 people to gather, unlike only 10 people as earlier announced on 9th August 2020. - Malawi President announced on 15th August 2020 plans to open schools early September but with strict adherence to health guidelines.
 Schools were closed on 20th March 2020. - Closure of all colleges and universities from 20th March 2020 until further communication. - As from 9th August 2020 mandatory wearing of face masks in all public spaces declared failure of which can result in a fine of 10,000 Malawian Kwacha (USD 13). - As from 9th August 2020, public gatherings of greater than 10 people are prohibited with the exception of funerals which can have up to 50 people in attendance. - Places of worship, restaurants and bars closed with only take-away sales being permitted for drinking establishments beginning 9th August 2020. - As from 9th August 2020, entry to Malawi is prohibited except for Malawian nationals and foreign nationals with valid residency visas.
-If eligible to enter the country, passengers will be tested for COVID-19 on arrival and will have to remain at the airport or a testing center until the test results are known. - Beginning 9th August 2020, all markets, shops and businesses that are in close proximity to hospitals ordered to close. - Introduction on 1st August 2020 of the Zikomo Presidential Award as a token of thanks to the most dedicated health care workers in the fight against COVID-19. - Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
+If eligible to enter the country, passengers will be tested for COVID-19 on arrival and will have to remain at the airport or a testing center until the test results are known. - Beginning 9th August 2020, all markets, shops and businesses that are in close proximity to hospitals ordered to close. - Introduction on 1st August 2020 of the Zikomo Presidential Award as a token of thanks to the most dedicated health care workers in the fight against COVID-19. - All flights into and out of Malawi suspended effective 1 April, until further notice. - Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
 Additionally, authorities have suspended the issuance of visas.
 Flights carrying returning Malawi citizens and or cargo are handled on a case by case basis. - Recruitment of 2000 health workers to support the fight against COVID-19 - Mandatory 14 days quarantine for all travelers from COVID-19 affected countries - Opening of institutional isolation and treatment centers in the cities of Blantyre, Lilongwe and Mzuzu